Dr Niall McGreevy

 NHS England are introducing a new data extraction system (GPES – General practice Extraction Service) which will allow anonymous sharing of some aspects of patients’ medical records.
 Your postcode or NHS number (not your name) will be used to link your records in a highly secure system, so your identity is protected.
 Only the minimum amount of information will be used and strict legal and confidentiality rules will be followed.

-Please be assured that this process is completely automated and that no data will be sold or released to pharmaceutical or private companies.
+This process is completely automated and that no data will be sold or released to pharmaceutical or private companies.
 If you are happy for your information to be shared then you do not need to do anything.
 However you can choose to opt out of this process by writing to, or emailing the practice, and we will record this on your medical records thus preventing your information being shared.